When Mother’s Day Is Hard: Giving Support to Those Who Are Hurting

-Mother’s Day can be hard for many people, from mothers who’ve lost children and children who’ve lost mothers to those struggling with infertility or finding a partner to start a family.
+When Mother’s Day is hard, it can cause a lot of emotions, from mothers who’ve lost children and children who’ve lost mothers to those struggling with infertility or finding a partner to start a family.

-Commercials, social media posts and conversations with friends have a way of adding extra grief when Mother’s Day brings up sad memories and experiences.
+Commercials, social media posts and conversations with friends have a way of adding extra Mother’s Day grief by bringing up sad memories and experiences.
 They can be another reminder of how much they miss Mom, Grandma or a beloved child.

-When the whole world seems to be celebrating Mother’s Day, here are a few ways we can offer support and kindness.
+When the whole world seems to be celebrating, here are a few ways we can offer support and kindness when Mother’s Day is hard.

 Inspired?
 Create and share by tagging @Hallmark.